yuankailiu/utils/docs/SettingKambKraken.md

 Here are some tips of setting up the computer (Kamb) ready for the InSAR related works

-Things that will be covered here:
+Things that are covered here:

 - Paths and environments settings on Kamb (Mark's server that we use for heavy computational work)
 - Setup to run Jupyter notebooks on Kamb
-  - Jupyter notebook provides a Matlab-like interface to run python code and display results and plots.
+  - Jupyter notebook provides a Matlab-like interface to run python codes and display results and plots.
-  - There are several useful notebooks for the tutorials of `ARIA-tools` and `MintPy` available provided by the developers.
+  - We will be uising several useful tutorial notebooks for both `ARIA-tools` and `MintPy` available provided by the developers soon.
-- Installation of `ARIA-tools` and `MintPy`
+- Installations of `ARIA-tools` and `MintPy`